 - In the Charlie's Angels episode "The Seance," Kelly is hypnotized into remembering how Beamish, the abusive orphanage matron, used to lock her in the closet.
 The hypnotist takes advantage of this information to hypnotize her into thinking that Jill is Beamish so she'll kill her.

 - Modest Mussorgsky's fragmentary piano suite Memories of Childhood has a second movement (unfinished by the composer) titled "First punishment: Nanny locks me in a dark room."

 - Get Fuzzy.
 When Bucky Katt has been particularly bad, Rob will order him to go to his closet and stay there for a while.
 He also sometimes locks him up in a pet cage, like the ones that are used to hold animals on airplane flights.

 - In Danganronpa Another Episode: Ultra Despair Girls, Touko explains that her parents used to lock her in a closet for several days straight as punishment.
 Because of this, she's very afraid of the dark.

 - A flashback in Harvest Moon 64 shows Karen's Alcoholic Parent Gotz locking her in the wine cellar as a child.
 The protagonist, visiting his grandfather one summer, helps her out.

-- The Image for this page, The Binding of Isaac, has this happen in one of the newer endings that came out in its 3rd DLC, Repentance.
-After Issac draws his Mom as a monster-ish version, she finds out.
+- The Binding of Isaac has this happen in one of the endings that came out in its 3rd DLC, Repentance.
+Isaac's mom catches him drawing a picture of a monster he labelled "Mother".
 Outraged, she throws him in a closet and leaves to cry.